 Kenya’s public transport infrastructure is underdeveloped.
-Unless one has lots of time on their hands, travelling by train or intercity bus isn't an option.
-New arrivals will become accustomed to seeing local Kenyans packed into a matatu or using tuk-tuks or motorcycle taxis to get around.
+Unless you have lots of time on your hands, travelling by train or intercity bus won't be an option.
+You'll become accustomed to seeing local Kenyans packed into a matatu or using tuk-tuks or motorcycle taxis to get around.
 Although using these might be an experience, they're generally unsafe or uncomfortable.

 Still, there are other options available.
-For everyday travel, expats mainly drive or hire a local driver who is familiar with the area and Kenyan driving norms.
+For everyday travel, you can drive or hire a local driver who is familiar with the area and Kenyan driving norms.
 When it comes to travelling nationally, domestic airlines are the most practical way of getting from A to B.

 Public transport in Kenya

-Expats moving to Kenya will find the public transport infrastructure to be somewhat limited.
+Moving to Kenya, you'll find the public transport infrastructure to be somewhat limited.
 Long-distance buses serve most destinations, but journeys are slow.
 Train travel is even more restrictive, with just a few services each week.

 Buses

-Kenya has both local bus services and a large long-distance bus network used by most people who travel within the country.
+Kenya has both local bus services and a large long-distance bus network used by most people travelling within the country.
 Travelling by bus can be a cost-effective but time-consuming way to get around Kenya.

-As bus journeys in Kenya are long and not always comfortable, expats are advised to travel with an established company that has a modern fleet of vehicles, such as Dreamline Express Limited, Coast Bus and Crown Bus.
-We suggest expats book their ticket in advance, especially for popular routes.
+As bus journeys in Kenya are long and not always comfortable, it's best to travel with an established company that has a modern fleet of vehicles, such as Dreamline Express Limited, Coast Bus or Crown Bus.
+You should book your ticket in advance, especially for popular routes.

-Expats should also purchase first-class tickets wherever possible as these offer larger seats with additional legroom.
-Of course, premium services come at a higher cost, but with greater comfort, WiFi, electronic screens for music and films and USB ports, they're worth it.
+First-class tickets are the best option, as these offer larger seats with additional legroom.
+Premium services come at a higher cost, but with greater comfort, WiFi, electronic screens for music and films, and USB ports, they're worth it.

 Trains